 5. Benjamin, Cavell, and Shallenberger (1984) tested the question of whether a student should change an answer on a multiple choice question when re-checking a test.
 Assume they found the following data.
 What is the appropriate statistical test for this experiment?
 Calculate a 95 percent confidence interval to determine if there was a difference in the performance of students who changed their answers and those who stayed with their initial answers.
-Then, calculate the effect size index and write a brief interpretation of your findings that draws a conclusion about whether students should change their answers on multiple choice test when checking their answers.
+Then, calculate the effect size index and write a sentence of interpretation and make a conclusion about whether students should change their answers on multiple choice test when checking their answers.

-Students who changed answers (\bar{X}1) Students who stayed with initial answers (\bar{X}2)
+Students who changed answers $(\bar{X}1)$ Students who stayed with initial answers $(\bar{X}2)$

 85 74

 73 75

 69 88

 99 70

 87 71